cs-util-com/MathMarauders/v2Spec.md

   * Survival multiplier for reverse chase.
 * **Star bands:** 1★ / 2★ / 3★ at ~40% / 70% / 90% of level’s theoretical max.
 * **Persistence:** LocalStorage stores `{ highScore, bestStars, lastSeed }` plus a per-wave map of best star ratings to drive progression UI.
-* **Wave flow:** After each wave, show a minimalist "Wave X Complete" popup with the current 1–3★ result and `Next` / `Retry` options; the global Play button advances to the next unfinished wave by default.
+* **Wave flow:** After each wave, show a minimalist "Wave X Complete" popup with the current 1–3★ result (optionally show a 5★ breakdown for deeper post-run insights) and `Next` / `Retry` options; the global Play button advances to the next unfinished wave by default.
 * **Seeded runs:** shareable seed param (`?seed=XXXX`).

 ### 9.6 Wave Structure & Progression